jundalisay/sp/content/en/research/descartes/world/chapter-09.md

 ---
 heading: "Chapter 9"
-title: "The Origin of Matter and the Stars"
+title: "The Origin of Matter"
 weight: 20
 c: "darkgoldenrod"
 description: "In Cartesian Physics, matter begins when the churning of spacetime particles caused some to acquire a low frequency"